 Et Voilà French Bistro

-Our date nights are typically food adventures with one of our latest treks at Et Voilà French Bistro.
+Our date nights are typically food adventures with one of our latest treks at Et Voilà French Bistro (through a media invite).
 Nothing is more romantic than looking deep into each other's eyes while gorging on cuisine known for its culinary excellence!
 We had an opportunity to meet owner Ludo Misfud as well as enjoy the inspired food creations of Executive Chef Vincent Viale.

 The restaurant itself was softly lit and calm with occasional clinks of wine glasses around us.
 The tables were lined with butcher paper with a design scrolled on the side.
 I noticed Bo-Beau did something similar except used their own logo.